Ares-Developers/Ares-docs/new/customizableinsignia.rst

 :tagdef:`[TechnoType]Insignia.Elite=filename, excluding the .shp extension` For example, :tag:`Insignia.Rookie=SAMPLE` would display :file:`sample.shp` as the insignia while the object is rookie.
+Defaults to :value:`PIPS`.

 These SHPs - like the original :file:`pips.shp` - are expected to be in the theater palette.
 If you specify an insignia, the first frame of its SHP will be drawn.
 Veteran and Elite objects without the insignia specified will still display the 15th/16th frames of :file:`pips.shp` as usual.

+:tagdef:`[TechnoType]InsigniaFrame.Rookie=integer - frame`

+:tagdef:`[TechnoType]InsigniaFrame.Veteran=integer - frame`

+:tagdef:`[TechnoType]InsigniaFrame.Elite=integer - frame`
+  The frame used from the insignia shape.
+Set to :value:`-1` to use the default frame index.

 .. versionadded:: 0.1
+.. versionchanged:: 2.0

 .. index::
   Veterancy; Hide insignia of enemy units